3andero/Extensible-Cross-Modal-Hashing/README.md

 # Extensible Cross-Modal Hashing

-Here is the portal page for my paper.
+Here is the portal page of my paper.

 ## Paper